grinstba/ECE434/hw04/README.md

 ### toggleLED.c
 This file toggles USR3 using mmap

+##### Questions
+- There seems to be only 0.6ms delay in toggling the LED, which is much less overhead than the methods in the last homework assignment
+- I could get down to a 20 microsecond period without a usleep call, however, the program would not terminate itself anymore.

 ### buttonLED.c
 This file controls USR1 and USR3 using mmap and two push buttons